lyndskg/posh-a-matic/README.md

 ### <ins>Firefox and Other Web Drivers</ins>:

-The default webdriver for this script is Firefox, which was the original web browser used in writing this script and executing the code.
-From a development perspective Firefox offers a better interface to inspect the HTML code needed in writing the scraper.
+The default webdriver for this script is `Firefox`, which was the original web browser used in writing this script and executing the code.

+From a development perspective `Firefox` offers a better interface to inspect the HTML code needed in writing the scraper.

-However, other webdrivers, including Chrome, Safari, or Edge may be used.
+However, other webdrivers, *e.g.* `Chrome`, `Safari`, and/or `Edge` may be used.

 To learn more about setting up the appropriate web driver, visit the Selenium web driver documentation [here](https://selenium-python.readthedocs.io/installation.html#drivers).

+<p align="right"><a href="#top">(back to top)</a></p>

 &nbsp;

-<p align="right"><a href="#top">(back to top)</a></p>

 ------